mathjax/MathJax-docs/input/tex/extensions/ams.rst

    but as of version 3.2, it is now in the ``ams`` sub-block of the ``tex`` block.
-Version 3.2 includes code to move the configuration from its old location to its new one, but that backward-compatibility code will be removed in a future vesion.
+Version 3.2 includes code to move the configuration from its old location to its new one, but that backward-compatibility code will be removed in a future version.

 -----